-- the Corporate Affairs Commission (CAC), created under CAMA, which oversees the registration of companies and compliance by corporate bodies with the provisions of CAMA; - the Securities and Exchange Commission (SEC), created under the Investment and Securities Act, which regulates the capital market; - the Central Bank of Nigeria, which regulates banks and other financial institutions in Nigeria; - the National Insurance Commission, established under the NAICOM Act, which ensures compliance by insurance companies with the provisions of the NAICOM Act and the Insurance Act; - the National Pension Commission established under the Pension Reform Act, which regulates pension fund administrators and pension fund custodians; - the Nigerian Communications Commission, established under the Nigerian Communications Act (NCA), which regulates the communications industry in Nigeria and ensures compliance with the NCA; - The Financial Reporting Council of Nigeria (FRCN), created under the Financial Reporting Council of Nigeria Act, is empowered to enforce and approve compliance with accounting, auditing, corporate governance and financial reporting standards in Nigeria and is charged with ensuring good corporate governance practices in the public and private sector; and - the Directorate of Corporate Governance, which was created under the Financial Reporting Council of Nigeria Act, is responsible for issuing a code of corporate governance and guidelines and developing a mechanism for periodic assessments of the code and guidelines.
+- the Corporate Affairs Commission (CAC), created under CAMA, which oversees the registration of companies and compliance by corporate bodies with the provisions of CAMA; - · the Securities and Exchange Commission (SEC), created under the Investment and Securities Act, which regulates the capital market;

+- the Central Bank of Nigeria, which regulates banks and other financial institutions in Nigeria; - the National Insurance Commission, established under the NAICOM Act, which ensures compliance by insurance companies with the provisions of the NAICOM Act and the Insurance Act; - the National Pension Commission established under the Pension Reform Act, which regulates pension fund administrators and pension fund custodians; - the Nigerian Communications Commission, established under the Nigerian Communications Act (NCA), which regulates the communications industry in Nigeria and ensures compliance with the NCA; - The Financial Reporting Council of Nigeria (FRCN), created under the Financial Reporting Council of Nigeria Act, is empowered to enforce and approve compliance with accounting, auditing, corporate governance and financial reporting standards in Nigeria and is charged with ensuring good corporate governance practices in the public and private sector; and - the Directorate of Corporate Governance, which was created under the Financial Reporting Council of Nigeria Act, is responsible for issuing a code of corporate governance and guidelines and developing a mechanism for periodic assessments of the code and guidelines - the Nigerian Exchange Group (NGX).
+The NGX is the primary stock exchange in Nigeria, and it plays a significant role in corporate governance.
+The NGX has established rules and guidelines for listed companies to ensure strict adherence to best practices in corporate governance.